gompertzmakeham/hazardrates/README.md

 Events
 ------

-Definite observations, versus known to exist.
+Differentiation between:

+* transactionally recorded events
+* clerically recorded events
+* Existential bounds on events

 The impact of:

 * *Censoring* is what you do not know about the patients you have been observing because you cannot see into the future.
 * *Survivorship bias* is what you do not know about the patients you never observed because they did not live long enough to be included.